-The quality and risk management framework, managed through the clinical governance unit, demonstrated a commitment to patient safety, improvement and a risk-based approach with a range of projects based around the Health Quality and Safety Commission (HQSC) programmes and other priorities.
-A newly appointed risk advisor at district level is working to update the risk register and support staff to maintain the system.
-The principles of the National Adverse Events Reporting Policy are followed, with recommendations resulting from adverse events reviews followed through to completion.
+A quality and risk management framework demonstrated a commitment to patient safety, improvement and a risk-based approach with a range of projects based around the Health Quality and Safety Commission (HQSC) programme and other priorities.
+Risks were being escalated to regional and national level, where required.
+The National Adverse Events Reporting Policy principles were followed, with recommendations resulting from adverse events reviews followed through to completion.
 Essential notifications were completed.

-A range of mechanisms are used to ensure that the right numbers of staff are available to meet the changing needs of patients across the services.
+A range of mechanisms are used to support the right numbers of staff being available to meet the changing needs of patients across the services.
 The Care Capacity Demand Management (CCDM) programme provided a wealth of real time data to support decision-making by those working in the Integrated Operation Centre (IOC).
 Competencies, skills and qualifications are defined and support effective service delivery.

-Professional qualifications are validated prior to employment.
-An organisational induction and orientation programme was in place and a wide range of ongoing training and professional development opportunities made available.
-Organisation policy states employees are provided with opportunities to discuss and review their performance.
+Professional qualifications were validated prior to employment.
+An orientation programme was in place and a wide range of ongoing training and professional development opportunities made available.
+The organisation seeks to have opportunities to discuss and review staff performance as part of orientation and annually.